Josenavacar/TicketVendingWebsite/README.md

+IMPORTANT: If you see failed cypress tests it's because everytime I push my code into git, for Cypress to work I need to have front and back end running, if I don't it will not be able to search in the website.

 Steps to run project:
 	1. Open project (IntelliJ if possible) and import maven settings so that the java executable is found.
 	2. Execute the project.